 In approving the Senior Subordinated Term Loan in November 2007 and its extension in November 2008, RCPC's Board of Directors determined that such terms were more favorable to the Company than those that were available to the Company from commercial lenders at both the time of entering into the loan and its extension.
-While such transactions were pre-approved transactions under the Company's Related Party Transaction Policy, the Company's Board of Directors reviewed and approved the entering into of such transactions in November 2007 and November 2008 and in accordance with such policy, the Board's Nominating and Corporate Governance Committee, consisting solely of independent directors, reviewed the terms of such transactions.
+While such transactions were pre-approved transactions under the Company's Related Party Transaction Policy, the Company's Board of Directors reviewed and approved the entering into of such transactions in November 2007 and November 2008 and in accordance with such policy, the Board's Nominating and Corporate Governance Committee, consisting solely of independent directors, reviewed that transactions in the transactions in the transactions are found transactions.